 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 HCG increases quickly (almost doubling every three days) for the first eight to 10 weeks of pregnancy.
-Healthcare providers look at how quickly a person’s hCG levels rise in early pregnancy to determine how the pregnancy and fetus are developing.
+Healthcare providers sometimes look at how quickly your hCG levels rise in early pregnancy to confirm that the pregnancy is progressing.

-This chart shows how your hCG levels rise quickly and steadily in the first trimester before declining:
+This chart shows how your hCG levels rise quickly and steadily in the first trimester before falling:

 Weeks since last menstrual period | hCG levels (mIU/mL) |